Dashboards Overview

 This article details dashboards in the Brinqa Platform, how to create a new dashboard, create dashboard folders, limit access to dashboards, clone dashboards, share dashboards, and more.

 Starting in Brinqa Platform version 11.32, dashboards replace reports as the primary way to visualize and analyze data.
-If you're looking for legacy documentation on reports, see Reports, Report sections, Build a custom report.
+If you're looking for legacy documentation on reports, see Reports, Report sections, or Build a custom report.

 What are dashboards?